Gavia Pass

 Gavia Pass (Passo di Gavia) (el.
 2621 m.) is a high mountain pass in the Italian Alps.
 It is the tenth highest paved road in the Alps.

 The pass lies in the Lombardy region and divides the province of Sondrio to the north and the province of Brescia to the south.
 The road over the pass (SS 300) connects Bormio to the northwest with Ponte di Legno to the south and is single track most on its southern section.

 Climbing around Gavia Pass

 There are many peaks to climb around.
 Directly above the pass on its east side is Corno dei Tre Signori (3360 m) and next to it Monte Gaviola (3025).
 On the other side of the road raises Monte Gavia (3223 m).
 By continuing along the road in the direction of Bormio, after less than 3 km, one arrives at the monument from where routes start for the Punta San Matteo (3678 m) group.
 The group includes Pizo Tresero (3594 m), Punta Pendranzini (3599), Cima Dosegu (3560) and several others.

 Huts

-There are several huts around.
-Rifugio Bonetta is directly on the Pass, and very close to the monument is Rifugio A. Berni.
-High in the mountains one finds Bivacco Seveso at 3398 m, directly below the summit of Tresero.
-Yet another refuge below Cima di val Umbrina (3220) is Bivacco Battaglione Ortles at 3122 m.
+Several huts dot the area.
+Rifugio Bonetta is positioned right on the Pass, while Rifugio A. Berni is located in close proximity to the monument.
+Further up in the mountains, at 3398 meters, is Bivacco Seveso, situated directly below the summit of Tresero.
+Another refuge, Bivacco Battaglione Ortles, rests below Cima di Val Umbrina at 3122 meters altitude.